kelvinou01/food-delivery/README.md

   - Confirm order pickup from restaurant.
   - Confirm successful delivery to client.
   - Cancel a delivery.

-# Backend Design
-- Maintain single source of truth for everything.
-- Request body processing happens in serializers only.
-- Implement logic in model methods to encourage code reuse, whenever possible.
-- Prefer Django REST Framework generics and patterns.
-- Only client users should be able to access client app endpoints, etc.

 # API Documentation
 ### Client App